shubham1o1/Complete_JS_course/991_Bonus/webpack_content/README.md

 - Right now everything is being loaded through JS.
 - In main.js there is a giant string bundle of css which is injected into dom as a style tag.
-- Everytime the page is reloaded there is a flash of unstyle html content.
+- Everytime the page is reloaded there is a flash of unstyled html content.
 - This is a performance issue due to the absence of stylesheet.
-Since, js is inject the css.
+Since, js injects the css.
 - Suitable idea to have separate css file in prod, and not in dev since every change would be bundled and that is time consuming during development.
 - One way to do this is to use the mini-css-extract-plugin.
 - Installation : `npm install --save-dev mini-css-extract-plugin`.